Vivojay/mariana-music-player/README.md

 pause/resume/cancel without starting another Mariana process.
 Local tracks are not downloaded again; `--missing-only` restricts an album job to its missing YouTube-backed tracks.
 Output uses portable
 `Album Artist/Album/Disc-Track Artist - Title [YouTube-ID].ext` naming.
+Existing
+output files are listed in the confirmation and are replaced only when their bound filesystem identity still matches at activation; `--yes` approves that same checked overwrite non-interactively.

 `media info`/`media probe` show FFprobe and Mutagen fields, filesystem dates, codec/container details, and saved analysis state. `media fingerprint` reports